pespinel/Scratcher/README.md

 ### Running

 Place your csv file in the root of this project and run the `main.py` script using python.
-You will need to complete a captcha manually after creating a certaing number of users.
+You will probably need to complete a captcha manually after creating a certaing number of users.
 A log file called `accounts.log` will be created at the root of this project after the execution.